-- Strong interpersonal and communication skills.
+- Strong interpersonal skills

-- Integrity and a passion for conservation.
+- Integrity and a passion for wildlife conservation

-Reports To: Vice President for Conservation Programs
+Reports To: Conservation Network Manager

 The position is full-time and will include health and retirement benefits.
 Salary will be based on experience and qualifications.
 WCN is headquartered in San Francisco, California.